Gore, Virginia

-Gore is an unincorporated community in western Frederick County, Virginia, United States, located off the Northwestern Turnpike on Gore Road (SR 751) west of Winchester.
-The community is nestled in the Back Creek valley.
-It has been called "Back Creek".
+Gore is an unincorporated community in western Frederick County, Virginia, United States, located off the Northwestern Turnpike on Gore Road (SR 751), west of Winchester.
+The community is nestled in the Back Creek Valley.
+It has been called "Back Creek."

 Gore serves as the western terminus of the Winchester and Western Railroad.
 It is home to the Gore plant of Unimin Corporation.

-Gore is the birthplace of the author Willa Cather.
+Demographics

+Gore first appeared as a census designated place in the 2020 United States census.